 - 2. The Wisconsin Registry Family Child Care Credential. - 3.
 A child development associate credential in family child care issued by the Council for Professional Recognition. - (c) A substitute or volunteer that is used to meet the required staff-to-child ratio shall meet the training requirements specified in par. (b) after the substitute or volunteer has worked in the center for 240 hours. - (cm) A volunteer that is used to meet the required staff-to-child ratios under s.
 DCF 250.055 shall be at least 18 years of age. - (d) If more than one provider is needed to meet the required staff-to-child ratio, each additional provider shall meet the training requirements in par. (b) within 6 months of beginning to work with children in care. - (e) 1.
 Within 3 months after licensure or date of hire, each licensee and provider shall obtain a certificate of completion for a department-approved course in infant and child cardiopulmonary resuscitation, including training in the use of an automated external defibrillator. - 2.
 Each licensee and provider shall maintain a current cardiopulmonary resuscitation certification as specified under subd.
 1. - 3.
 The time spent obtaining or renewing cardiopulmonary resuscitation training may be counted towards the required continuing education hours under sub.
-(4) (c). - (f) Each licensee and provider shall have satisfactorily completed at least 10 hours of department-approved training in the care of infants and toddlers within 6 months after becoming licensed or working with children in care under 2 years of age.
+(4) (c). - (f) Each licensee and provider shall have satisfactorily completed at least 10 hours of department-approved training in the care of infants and toddlers within 6 months after becoming licensed or working with children in care under 2 years of age. - (fm) Prior to working with children in care and at least every 2 years thereafter, each provider and substitute shall complete training in all of the following: - 1.
+Child abuse and neglect laws. - 2.
+How to identify children who have been abused or neglected.

-(g) Prior to obtaining a license or working with children in care under 5 years of age, a licensee, provider, substitute, volunteer, emergency back-up, or any other person providing care and supervision shall satisfactorily complete department-approved training in shaken baby syndrome and abusive head trauma, and appropriate ways to manage crying, fussing, or distraught children.
+- 3. The procedure for ensuring that all known or suspected cases of child abuse or neglect are immediately reported to the proper authorities. - (g) Prior to obtaining a license or working with children in care under 5 years of age, a licensee, provider, substitute, volunteer, emergency back-up, or any other person providing care and supervision shall satisfactorily complete department-approved training in shaken baby syndrome and abusive head trauma, and appropriate ways to manage crying, fussing, or distraught children.

 Note: The department-approved training is included in the course called Health, Safety and Nutrition offered by a Wisconsin technical college or in the non-credit, department-approved courses called Introduction to the Child Care Profession and Fundamentals of Infant and Toddler Care, if the course was taken after July 1, 2005.
-Information on agencies offering the department-approved courses is available on the department's website at https://dcf.wisconsin.gov/cclicensing.
+Information on agencies offering the department-approved courses is available on the department's website at https://def.wisconsin.gov/cclicensing.